The Ultimate IP Camera Guide v3

 Regular Firmware Updates

-Stay up-to-date with the latest firmware version provided by the manufacturer.
+Stay up-to-date with the firmware version provided by the manufacturer.
 This ensures your device is protected from any known loopholes.

 Effective Network Security